 Additional policy needs will depend on the nature of your business and its day-to-day activities.

 What is covered under a commercial general liability policy?

 A commercial general liability policy protects you if you’re found liable for property damage or personal injury.
 It covers negligent acts that are non-professional (e.g., your housekeeping staff leaves a client’s bathroom sink running, causing major water damage to the client’s home).

 The insurance company will typically cover the legal costs and damages required by the court if they find you liable for the situation.

 What is the difference between professional and general liability insurance?

 Professional liability insurance covers negligence related to your business operations (e.g., poor advice leading to adverse outcomes for the client) that doesn’t result in injuries or physical damages.
-On the other hand, general liability insurance protects against physical injury or damage to property.
+On the other hand, general liability insurance protects against physical injury or damage to commercial property.

 What is covered under a business owner’s policy?

 What are the benefits of workers’ compensation insurance?